device-zone/device-proxy/README.md

 - All parameters passed to the device commands are syntax checked and canonicalised, with bash completion.
-- Allows specification of an HTTP proxy to be used with services that require it..
+- Allows specification of an HTTP proxy to be used with services that require it.

+The HTTP proxy is applied to DNF and the Redhat Subscription Manager.

 ## before